Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 safe_softmax(x_i) = exp(x_i - max(x)) / sum(exp(x_j - max(x)))

-In CLIP, the loss function includes both text to image and image to text components, thus requiring two independent Softmax calculations, across images (columns) and across texts (rows), while also needing to traverse the maximum values twice for numerical stability (requiring two all-gather operations).
+In CLIP, the loss function includes both text-to-image and image-to-text components, requiring two independent Softmax calculations, across images (columns) and across texts (rows).
+For numerical stability, it also requires traversing the maximum values twice (requiring two all-gather operations).
 This means that the Softmax Loss or the image-text matrix shown in the figure is asymmetric, making it inconvenient for parallelization and computationally expensive:

 Note

-CLIP can be seen as performing multi-class classification (the original purpose of softmax), while subsequent optimizations (like SigLip) convert it into multiple binary classification tasks to eliminate softmax.
+CLIP can be seen as performing multi-class classification (the original purpose of softmax), while subsequent optimizations (like SigLip) transform it into multiple binary classification tasks to eliminate softmax.

 This function outputs values between (0, 1) and is commonly used for binary classification tasks.
-It seems like this function was mentioned in the initial ML class, and encountering it again feels somewhat unfamiliar...
+It seems like this function was covered in the initial ML course, but encountering it again feels slightly unfamiliar...

-This optimization allows the batch size to be expanded to millions, and since the computation is device-independent, it can be processed in parallel.
+With this optimization, the batch size can be expanded to millions, and since the computation is device-independent, it can be processed in parallel.

 Note

 Unlike some common practices, this work does not freeze the image encoder during multimodal pre-training.
 The research suggests that tasks like caption generation can provide valuable spatial and relational signals, which contrastive models like CLIP or SigLIP might overlook.
-To avoid issues with initially misaligned language models, researchers adopted a slow linear warmup for the learning rate of the image encoder.
+To avoid issues with the initially misaligned language model, researchers adopted a slow linear warm-up for the learning rate of the image encoder.

 Code Walk Through#

-Since the foundational materials on Transformer and Attention are already comprehensive, this section will not elaborate on the above content but will focus on the multimodal aspects.
+Since the foundational materials on Transformer and Attention are already comprehensive, we will not elaborate on the above content but focus on the multimodal aspects.

 class SiglipVisionConfig: